 - Theme(s): Psychological

-Inio Asano wrote and illustrated the manga, Goodnight Punpun.
+Inio Asano both penned and illustrated the psychological manga Goodnight Punpun.
 This coming-of-age tale ran in Weekly Young Sunday and Weekly Big Comic Spirits.
 Viz Media spread the thirteen-volume manga to North American readers.

 An 11-year-old boy, Onodera Punpun is a dreamer and hopeless romantic.
 Goodnight Punpun follows the trials and tribulations of the young lad’s growth to adulthood.
 With perceptions destroyed, the once shy starry-eyed child becomes a recluse.
 A mature look at life, the tale explores themes of mental health, intimacy, and family.
 Inio Asano swaps the images of humans with simply drawn birds.